MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/management-tools/resource-kit-tools.md

 #### <a name="users"></a>Utenti

-Amministratori che dispongono delle autorizzazioni necessarie per aggiornare la distribuzione di Skype for Business Server 2015.
+Amministratori che dispongono delle autorizzazioni necessarie per aggiornare la Skype for Business Server 2015.

 ### <a name="examples"></a>Esempi